Why saving meeting notes in folders is a big problem. Here's how you should organize your meeting notes instead.

 Instead, using our calendar-based approach, your meeting, agenda, and notes are all nicely linked from a data point of view.
 This can easily include either one collaborative meeting note that everyone can contribute to, or multiple notes for various people.
 It’s all related to the same meeting.
-It’s just as easy to search for this information as anything else in Hugo.
+It’s just as easy to search for this information as anything else in Fellow.

 Just as meeting documents shouldn’t get lost in folders, tasks and action items shouldn’t get lost in meeting notes.
 With minimal work, you can push next steps from your meeting notes into the other systems where they really belong.